PacificNt/Financial-Insights-from-Bank-Statement/README.md

--I. Contribution Percentage for Credit Categories
+- 1. Contribution Percentage for Credit Categories.